 11. Strategize next year’s holidays.
 Sit down with the kids and review the activities your family participated in this month.
 What was the most fun?
 What was maybe more trouble than it was worth?
 What would be fun to try next year?
 Check out your ornaments, too, and determine if you need to add more next year — and which kind they should be.

 12. Reconnect with a name from the past.
 Have you ever wondered what happened to what’s-her-name from high school?
+How about that person from your past who changed the course of your life by offering age advice?
 Go online and play sleuth and you just might find out what did happen to her.

 13. Jump into genealogy.
+The holidays bring up old memories and traditions.
+We wonder about our grandparents or the countries of their birth.
 Maybe this is the time to start researching the family tree.
 There are a lot of resources online — some free and some not.
 And, of course, you might start at your local library.

 14. Get on top of tax day.
 If you’re a real glutton for punishment, gather up all your receipts and start getting things in shape for filing your tax return.
 Start by organizing those piles of receipts, add up mileage and other deductions, and gather statements from banks and investment companies.